 Daikin Aircon Owner's Guide

-Most Daikin faults in Singapore follow the same few patterns, and most are tied to the installation or the system age — not the brand itself.
+Most Daikin faults in Singapore follow the same few patterns, and most are tied to the installation or the system age, not the brand itself.
 Knowing which pattern applies to your unit changes whether you should repair, wait, or start sizing a replacement.

-| Property type | Typical system | What to know |
+| Daikin family | Model numbers to look for | What to know |

 |---|---|---|